Naa Ninna Bidalaare

-Naa Ninna Bidalaare is a 1979 Indian Kannada-language horror film directed by Vijay and produced by C. Jayaram.
+Naa Ninna Bidalaare is a 1979 Indian Kannada-language horror film directed by Vijay and produced by C. Jayaram who happened to be Parvathamma Rajkumar's sister's husband.
 The film stars Anant Nag and Lakshmi.
 The film was remade in Hindi as Mangalsutra, with Anant Nag reprising his role.
 Na Ninna Bidalaare is regarded as one of best horror films of all time in the Kannada film industry.
 Na Ninna Bidalaare is the first movie where Anant Nag and Lakshmi acted together, later the pair become a popular onscreen couple in Kannada cinema.

 Plot

 Krishna (Anant Nag) gets possessed by the ghost of a woman Kaamini (K. Vijaya) whose love he had refused.
 The rest of the film revolves around Krishnav's wife Gayatri's (Lakshmi) efforts to save her husband from danger.